quarkusio/quarkus-updates/CONTRIBUTING.md

-# Contributing to Quarkus Updates recipes
+# Contributing to Quarkus Updates Recipes

 If the recipes we provide need adjustments for your use case and you think that your changes could benefit to others, your contributions are very welcome.